hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 5. The 3scale custom authorizer calls the 3scale Async Reporting Function.
 6. The 3scale Async Reporting Function reports the traffic back to the 3scale API Management platform, which is used for API analytics.

-<a name="prerequisites"></a>
-## Prerequisites for this tutorial
-* 3scale account -- sign up at [3scale.net](https://www.3scale.net/aws-loft/ )
-* AWS account -- sign up at [aws.amazon.com](http://aws.amazon.com)
-* AWS command line interface (CLI) installed locally -- ([Instructions](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html))
-* Node.js environment installed locally -- ([Instructions](https://docs.npmjs.com/getting-started/installing-node))
-* Serverless framework installed locally -- ([Instructions](https://github.com/serverless/serverless))

-<a name="principles"></a>
-## Intro to the Amazon API Gateway custom authorizer principles
-With the Amazon API Gateway custom authorizer, you can control access to your APIs using bearer token authentication strategies, such as OAuth or SAML.
-To do so, you provide and configure a custom authorizer (basically your own Lambda function) for the Amazon API Gateway, which is then used to authorize the client requests for the configured APIs.
-You can find all the details how to do this in a dedicated Amazon API Gateway [tutorial](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html).

-In the next section, we describe the our custom authorizer that we wrote to authorize API calls against the 3scale API Management platform.

 ## (Optional) Create an API and deployed it to Amazon API gateway
 If you don't yet have an API deployed on Amazon API gateway you can create one very easily using the [Serverless](https://github.com/serverless/serverless) framework. `sls` is the Serverless CLI which you should have installed on your system as part of the prerequisites of this tutorial.